Browsing Category

 Combine the sliced pears and drained cherries in a large bowl.
 Add half of the granulated sugar (¼ cup) and toss.
 Then mix in ½ cup of the reserved juices.
 Let the mixture stand for 30 minutes while you make the crisp topping.

 Preheat the oven to 375F.
 In a large bowl, whisk together the remaining ¼ cup of granulated sugar, the flour, toasted almonds, brown sugar, cinnamon, and nutmeg.
 Slowly drizzle in the melted butter and stir with a fork until the mixture is crumbly.
 Break up any large crumbs with your fingers.
-The crumbs should be smaller than 1 inch in size or they won’t cook all the way through.
+The crumbs should be smaller than 1 inch or won’t cook all the way through.

 *Spread whole almonds in a single layer on a baking sheet.
 Place in cold oven; toast at 350 degrees, 12-15 minutes (9-11 minutes for slivered and chopped almonds), until lightly toasted.